This post may contain affiliate links. Please read my disclosure and privacy policy.

 The banana bark is ready to serve when the bananas are frozen.
 (You can lift the parchment paper and check the bottom to ensure it’s firm.)

 Break the banana bark into bite-sized pieces.
-Work quickly to make sure the bananas stay frozen.
+Work quickly to keep the bananas frozen.

 Always serve banana bark frozen.
 If left at room temperature for too long, the bananas will soften and become soggy.